pkulchenko/fullmoon/README.md

 ### What Fullmoon adds

-- Lightweight package (~1500 LOC) with no external dependencies
+- Small package (~1500 LOC) with no external dependencies
 - Simple and flexible routing with variables and custom filters
 - Template engine with JSON support and efficient memory utilization
 - Optimized execution with pre-compiled routes and lazy loaded methods